josegoliva/windowcleaner-website/events/JessieBrennan.md

 tags:
     - climate change
     - fashion designer
-title: Is This Artivism? – Laura Krarup & Károly Tendl
+title: Is This Community Art? – Jessie Brennan
 date: 2019-10-16
-thumb: /assets/windowcleanerposter_2.jpg
+thumb: /assets/JessieBrennan_Artivismsociety.jpg
 event:
-    start: 2019-10-16 18:00:00
+    start: 2019-12-09 15:00:00
-    end:   2019-10-16 20:00:00
+    end:   2019-12-09 17:00:00
 ---
-Two alumni from RCA – one activist and fashion designer, Laura Krarup & artist and writer, Károly Tendl.
-This lecture was our first event when we tried to bring up the broader question of what does it mean art and activism?
-We looked at different references from the activist perspective and the contemporary art discourses.
-At the end of this session, we had an open debate amongst us where we talked about the boundaries of both practices and the intersection ground.
+Jessie Brennan is an artist based in London where her practice is looking at the liminal space between identity and places.
+Her work takes shape in a variety of formats such as public interventions, writing, drawing and participatory performance.
+She explained in this lecture her methodologies, key references and her experience in collaboration thorough working for commissioned projects where the local community were the collaborators.

-{% bigImage "/assets/windowcleanerposter.jpg" "designed by Jose Garcia Oliva"%}
+{% bigImage "/assets/JessieBrennan_Artivismsociety.jpg" "poster designed by Jose Garcia Oliva"%}